Dad, I See You Put Your Life Into Words

 Running with the Steers

-I got run over by a 800 lb steer this Monday (it’s true).
+I got run over by a 1600 pound steer.
+It’s true.
 Not as glamorous a story as Grandma and the reindeer but this steer was 5 times as big as any reindeer.
 I’m quite sure no song will come of it either.
 I’m OK, thanks for asking.
-The hooves missed me after a good head butt to knock me down.
+The hooves missed me after a good head butt to send me flying and then run over the top of me.

 Ya, not wise

 I had agreed to drive two hours to bring a steer to market for a brother.
 Just drive the rig, back up the trailer and let the steer out into the chute.
 Two experienced professionals took it from there.
-I was an innocent bystander at the end of the closed gate until the big steer with quite an attitude (yes, I distinctly remember smoke coming out his nostrils) charged at one of the attendants, hit the side of the chute and made an opening at the end of the gate (of course).
+I was an innocent bystander at the end of the closed gate until the big steer with quite an attitude charged at one of the attendants, hit the side of the chute and made an opening at the end of the gate, right where I shouldn’t have been standing.
 The steer saw the opening, lowered his head and charged through the opening, tossing me forward into a half gainer, akin to a belly flop off the diving board onto the driveway.
 Then he ran over me..
 Thankfully no hooves mashed me.
 I’m f.f.f.fine.

-My body is sore in places where I didn’t even know I had them places.
-Some odd memories are coming to me that may have been a nano-second long but the telling may take a few minutes longer.
-One memory was very strange as I was flying through the air and yet the beast was upon me-pushing me down to the ground with it’s chest.
-The thought racing inside my skull in circles over and over was “I’m never traveling to Pamplona to run with the bulls”.
+My body is sore in places where I didn’t even know I had places.
+Some odd memories are coming to me that may have been a nano-second long.
+The telling may take a few minutes longer.
+As I was flying through the air, I remember thinking “I’m never traveling to Pamplona to run with the bulls”.

 I’m ashamed.
 I should have been praying or something.
-I could have been asking God to watch over my wife and kids after my trampling, but nooo…I’m judging a certain class of risk-takers to be blooming idiots while it’s me landing on my head.
+I could have been asking God to watch over my wife and kids after my trampling, but nooo…I’m judging a certain class of risk-takers in the streets of another country to be blooming idiots, while it’s me landing on my head.
 Yes, it’s me, landing on my ego and that was trampled.

 Gary